mattmeyers/qb/README.md

 # qb

-`qb` is a query builder library heavily inspired by [squirrel](https://github.com/masterminds/squirrel).
+`qb` is a query builder library heavily inspired by [squirrel](https://github.com/masterminds/squirrel) and [dbr](https://github.com/gocraft/dbr).
 Every method returns a struct of the same type allowing an entire query to be built in one function call chain.
 This library's only job is to generate properly formatted SQL queries.
 It will not use a database driver to use the proper placeholders, but rather every query will use `?`s.
 As such, it is the job of the user to rebind the query for their uses.

 Every query builder struct implements the QueryBuilder interface defined as